 - The emergence of Islam

-During this lecture we see how Islam is invisible in this area before the year 600, while after 800 Islam it is clearly present.
-At the same time, minorities of older cultures and religions have always lived in this area, such as the Zoroasters, the Yezidis, the Copts and the Maronites.
-We look at the rise of Islam in the Middle East and see how in the eyes of Europe, the area has its own culture, its own religion and its own identity, which, compared to Europe and Africa of the 21st century, it generally still has.
+During this lecture we see how Islam is invisible in this area before the year 600, while after 800 Islam is clearly present.
+At the same time, minorities of older cultures and religions have always lived in this area, such as Zoroasters, Yezidis, and for instance Christian Copts and Maronites.
+We look at the rise of Islam in the Middle East and see how in the eyes of Europe, the area now has its own culture, its own religion and its own identity, which, compared to Europe and Africa of the 21st century, it generally still has.
 Often the enormous fragmentation within that cultural space falls outside the field of view of the Western spectator.
 The world of Islam in our contemporary western media always seems like a mass of formless barbarians, while nothing could be less true.

 To clarify this we will discuss the schism that led to the subdivision within Islam, which consists of Sunnism and Shiism.
 In the east, Persia quickly became more or less independent and predominantly Shiite.

 During this session we see how the Christian Byzantine Empire was defeated by the Seljuqs in the Battle of Manzikert in 1071.
 Then the Byzantine emperor Alexios I Komnenos sent a request for help to Pope Urban II.
 This pope then organized the first crusade in 1095 and an army of crusaders conquered Jerusalem in 1099.
 After this they founded the Kingdom of Jerusalem, as well as three other states.
 The empires of the Abbasids, Seljuqs and Fatimids reacted somewhat indifferently as they were hardly interested in the conquered area.